karakuri-strategist/cosmic-expansion-haskell/README.md

 The project uses the Haskell build tool Stack.
 To run, use `stack run`.
 To build use `stack build`.
 It uses the Haskell module Gloss for rendering the 2D vector graphics.
 You might need to install some of Gloss's OS‑level dependencies, OpenGL and GLUT.

-## Deriving Equations form Comoving Coordinates and Newtonian Gravity
+## Deriving Equations from Comoving Coordinates and Newtonian Gravity

 ### 1. Conceptual Setup